recaptime-dev/.github/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at <abuse@recaptime.dev>.
-<abuse@recaptime.eu.org> or <modteam@recaptime.eu.org>.
+Alternatively, you can use [our abuse report online form] to submit one.
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

+[our abuse report online form]: https://forms.recaptime.dev/report-abuse?type=coc

 ## Enforcement Guidelines